spring-guides/gs-spring-boot/README.ftl.md

 Add multipart upload support
 -------------------------------
 Suppose you want to add file upload support.
-To do that, update your configuration and add a `MultipartConfigElement` to the application context.
+To do that, update your configuration by adding a `MultipartConfigElement` to the application context.

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>